rucio/documentation/docs/operator/multi_vo_rucio.md

 functions are callable by using the command line with details on what each function requires to be carried out, as well as various optional arguments.

-Rememeber after any database conversion tools are used to update the `rucio.cfg` appropriately, this may include adding the `multi_vo = True`, as found in [`changes to the rucio.cfg section`](#changes-to-the-ruciocfg-on-the-server-and-daemons).
+Remember that after any database conversion tools are used to update the `rucio.cfg` appropriately, this may include adding the `multi_vo = True`, as found in [`changes to the rucio.cfg section`](#changes-to-the-ruciocfg-on-the-server-and-daemons).